TylerLeonhardt/SecretManagement.LastPass/README.md

 ##### Vault
 Name of the vault

+### Show-LastPassGridView
+Show LastPass GridView secrets then show the selected secret.
+#### Parameters

+##### Vault
+Name of the vault used for the lookup

+###### [Switch]KeepOpen
+If set, the secret GridView will be automatically reloaded after a secret is shown

+##### [Switch]Formatted
+If set, Secret will be returned with the title and in a Format-Table -Wrap to show multiline note properly.

+###### Notes
+This cmdlet can make use of the improved Out-ConsoleGridView cmdlet if using Powershell 6.2 or newer and  Microsoft.PowerShell.ConsoleGuiTools is installed.
+Otherwise, Out-GridView will be used.

 ## Extension Limitations

 Some limitations exist on this module, inherent to the CLI they are based on.